Frequently Asked Questions Regarding Gynecologic Cancers

 - When should I have my next Pap test?
 The frequency of your Pap tests typically depends on your age and health history.
 Your doctor will be able to determine how often you should get screened.

 - What do my Pap test results mean?
 It is important to understand that Pap tests are not perfect.
 Results are categorized as normal, abnormal, and inconclusive.
-They can even be false positive and false negative.
+They can even be a false positive and false negative.
 Results other than normal do not necessarily mean that you have cancer.
 Your doctor will suggest more tests if they are needed.

 - When can I stop getting a Pap test?
 Most women ages 21 to 65 should be screened regularly.
 Even postmenopausal women who are still younger than 65 still need regular Pap tests.
 Women who have had a hysterectomy, and/or women who have no history of cervical cancer or abnormal Pap results, and/or women older than 65 who have had 3 normal Pap tests in a row do not need Pap tests.
 Your doctor can help you determine when it’s the right time to stop getting screened.